lloydwindrim/forest_3d_app/README.md

 - removing, exporting and importing the ground
 - rasterising pointclouds
 - detecting and delineating trees
+- segmenting stem and foliage points
 - useful classes for representing pointclouds
 - computing inventory

-There are also a range of useful tools and utilities for doing a variety of things.
+There are also a range of useful tools and utilities for doing a variety of other things.

 ### Reading data